gabriel/swiftui-routes/README.md

 # 🧭 SwiftUI Routes

-SwiftUI Routes is a simple library that is minimal and flexible to register routes and navigate to them.
+SwiftUI Routes is a library to register routes using values or URLs and optional helpers to navigate to them using SwiftUI.

 ## ✨ Features